Skip to main content

 "Heard, understood, learnt."
 Bondita nodded like an obedient child.
 "But am I still a child?" she smiled again, "Don't you see?
 Do I play dolls anymore?”
 Trilochan Babu called out, "Bouma, can I have my tea?"
-Bondita hurried away from the bedroom answering him.
-Her words suddenly sunk in Aniruddha’s head.
-It's been a long time since she hadn’t played dolls.
+Bondita hurried away from the bedroom, answering him.
+Her words suddenly sank in Aniruddha’s head.
+It's been a long time since she has played with dolls.
 Earlier, if Bondita’s dolls got married, there was mayhem at home.
-Koeli used to cook her favourite food, Batuk used to be the groom’s father and Sampoorna would come too.
-Sometimes Soudamini also came with a foreign doll for Bondita.
+Koeli used to cook her favourite food, Batuk used to be the groom’s father, and Sampoorna would come too.
+Sometimes, Soudamini also came with a foreign doll for Bondita.
 Aniruddha had not noticed when that had stopped.
 What a real Ginni she has become.

 Meanwhile, it took nearly the entire afternoon to finish all the cooking.

 "Get ready before the priest comes, Bourani."
 Koeli suggested as Sampoorna agreed.
 "Today I will dress you up."
 She suggested.
 Bondita agreed to Didi's wishes.
-As she did not have children for so long, all the taunt and sadness she had faced was not unknown to Bondita.
+As she did not have children for so long, all the taunts and sadness she had faced were not unknown to Bondita.
 When she was a child, she used to tell repeatedly how she wished to have a daughter.
-Dress her up, the way she would like.
+Dress her up the way she would like.
 Mami, however, would get angry at that, "Why would someone say something like that?
 If it's a boy, the house has a bright future."
-Immediately Bondita had a question in her mind.
+Immediately, Bondita had a question in her mind.
 "Then is your future dark, Mami?"
 Mami’s beating answered her questions that day.
 Sampoorna could not finish dressing her up.
 With a pigtail on one side, Bondita ran through their yard, with Mami behind her and a stick in her hand.
-Today she would dress her sister with care.
+Today, she would dress her sister with care.
 That was her wish for so many years.

 "This saree?"
 Sampoorna held up a red Baluchari saree in her hand.
 "He brought this from Calcutta for my first puja."
 Bondita reminisced.
 "I was young then, I couldn't handle it."